Compliance Orders

 Introduction

-Law (PRC 41780) requires jurisdictions–cities and counties in California– to divert 50 percent of their waste from the landfill.
+Law (PRC 41780) requires jurisdictions–cities and counties in California– to divert 50% of their waste from the landfill.

-If implementation of a jurisdiction’s CalRecycle-approved SRRE does not result in 50 percent solid waste diversion, CalRecycle may do one of the following:
+If the implementation of a jurisdiction’s CalRecycle-approved SRRE does not result in 50% solid waste diversion, CalRecycle may do one of the following:

 • Place the jurisdiction under a compliance order (PRC 41825).

-A compliance order issued by CalRecycle at a public hearing mandates creation of a local implementation plan (LIP), formerly known as a local assistance plan (LAP).
-The LIP outlines specific steps and a schedule of deadlines which will bring the jurisdiction into compliance with the Integrated Waste Management Act.
+A compliance order issued by CalRecycle at a public hearing mandates the creation of a local implementation plan (LIP).
+The LIP outlines specific steps and a schedule of deadlines that will bring the jurisdiction into compliance with the Integrated Waste Management Act.
+The jurisdiction must not only develop the LIP, but it must also carry out all LIP requirements.

 When a jurisdiction fails to implement the conditions of its compliance order, CalRecycle conducts a penalty hearing to determine whether to exercise its authority under PRC 41850 to fine the jurisdiction up to $10,000 per day.